bhargavyagnik/Eulers-Chess/README.md

                       -30, -10, 20, 30, 30, 20, -10, -30,
                       -30, -30, 0, 0, 0, 0, -30, -30,
                       -50, -30, -30, -30, -30, -30, -30, -50]

 ```
+<h1>Future Improvments</h1>
+If this Repo gets 100 stars I assure you I'll make an effort to use Reinforcement Learning in this project so please do help...!
+Or one can implement Alpha Pruning to better the outputs in less time.